 Hi, there!
 I'm Jennifer

-Flowers, papers, and friendships are some of the many things I truly cherish in this gift that we call life.
+Flowers, papers, and friendships are some of the things I cherish in this gift that we call life.

 “Smile and Bloom,” reminds me of the children’s song, Bloom Where You’re Planted.
 That phrase is an encouragement for me personally as I found myself living in different places across three continents, which to be honest, were often difficult and awkward.
 It's great to be reminded that no matter where I am planted, I can still choose to bloom.